CuBoulder/ucb_site_configuration/README.md

 - [LiveChat](https://www.livechat.com) chat widget
 - [StatusPage](https://www.atlassian.com/software/statuspage) status widget

 These services can be configured and added to pages as desired, with options for specific pages or all pages on the site.
-Additionally, they can be configured to appear as options when creating or editing content, enabling them to be added or removed by content authors who don't have permission to `administer external services`.
+Additionally, they can be configured to appear as options when creating or editing content, enabling them to be added or removed by content authors who don't have permission to `administer ucb external services`.

 Some required configuration for these services isn't provided by default, and the responsibility for ensuring they are configured correctly falls to the site administrator.